wd5gnr/elf2k-xfr/readme.md

 A ? in the prompt output indicates an error

+Added a 500uS sleep before each line which makes it work better.

+Build: gcc -o elf2k-xfr elf2k-xfr.c

 Public domain by Al Williams
 This was repacked as am4up for use with AmForth. https://sourceforge.net/p/amforth/code/HEAD/tree/releases/5.1/tools/am4up.c